unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ### Display Settings

-Customize the Unraid WebGUI appearance on this page by adjusting the date and time format, number format, and toggling between tabbed and non-tabbed views.
+Customize the Unraid %%WebGUI|web-gui%% appearance on this page by adjusting the date and time format, number format, and toggling between tabbed and non-tabbed views.
 You can also select the temperature unit and choose from different themes for the user interface.
  <div style={{ margin: 'auto', maxWidth: '400px'}}>

   ![Display Settings](/img/settings-display.png)